 Should the underlying assumptions change, the estimated future cash flows could vary.
-We exercise experienced credit judgment to incorporate multiple economic forecasts which are probability-weighted in the determination of the final expected credit loss.
+The Company exercises experienced credit judgment to incorporate multiple economic forecasts which are probability-weighted in the determination of the final expected credit loss.
 Allowances for Stage 3 are recorded for individually identified impaired loans to reduce their carrying value to the expected recoverable amount.

-We review our loans on an ongoing basis to assess whether any loans carried at amortized cost should be classified as credit impaired and whether an allowance or write-off should be recorded.
+The loans are reviewed on an ongoing basis to assess whether any loans carried at amortized cost should be classified as credit impaired and whether an allowance or write-off should be recorded.
 The review of individually significant problem loans is conducted at least quarterly by the Company, who assesses the ultimate collectability and estimated recoveries for a specific loan based on all events and conditions that are relevant to the loan.
-To determine the amount, we expect to recover from an individually significant impaired loan, we use the value of the estimated future cash flows discounted at the loan's original effective interest rate.
+To determine the amount expected to be recovered from an individually significant impaired loan, the value of the estimated future cash flows discounted at the loan's original effective interest rate is used.
 The determination of estimated future cash flows of a collateralized impaired loan reflects the expected realization of the underlying security, net of expected costs and any amounts legally required to be paid to the borrower.